 Following an audit conducted in a Medical Device Company, it became apparent that the Device History Record (DHR) release processes are missing as part of the overall manufacturing process.
 To align with regulatory requirements, the company was required to establish an appropriate Device History Record (DHR) in correlation with the established Design Master Records (DMR).

-What is Device History Record (DHR) and why it is so important:
+What is Device History Record (DHR) and why it is so important

 Establishment of Device History Records (DHR) falls under 21 CFR Part 820.184.
-The FDA obligates medical device companies to establish and maintain a device history record (DHR) release process that contains all documentation related to the manufacturing process, quality control (of Raw materials, In-process, and Final Product) packaging and labelling and demonstrates that the device was manufactured according to the approved Device Master Record (DMR) for the specific device.
+The FDA obligates medical device companies to establish and maintain a device history record (DHR) release process that contains all documentation related to the manufacturing process, quality control (of Raw materials, In-process, and Final Product) packaging and labeling and demonstrates that the device was manufactured according to the approved Device Master Record (DMR) for the specific device.

-The DHR shall include, or refer to the location of, the following information:
+The DHR shall include, or refer to the location of, the following information

 - Manufacturing dates;